Noise-induced quantum synchronization

 \textit{Synchronization model.} We consider an isolated quantum many-particle system with Hamiltonian $H_0$ subjected to a stochastic perturbation of the form $\xi(t) V$, where $\xi(t)$ describes classical noise that couples to operator $V$.
 For concreteness and simplicity, we take a quantum $XY$ chain of $N$ spins in a transverse field \cite{tak99}

 where $\sigma_j^{x,y,z}$ are the usual Pauli operators, $J>0$ is the interaction parameter and $h=1$ the field strength.
 We additionally choose delta-correlated (white) Gaussian noise, $\langle \xi(t)\xi(t^\prime)\rangle = \Gamma \delta(t-t^\prime)$, with zero mean and amplitude $\Gamma$.
-We stress that our results also hold for different spin chains and noise characteristics.
 We will in the following consider various operators $V$, depending on the number and on the position of the sites the noise couples to.
 This many-particle system may be implemented using trapped ions \cite{sch12,mon21}, where noise is introduced by locally modulating ac-Stark shifts of the respective spin states \cite{mai19}.

 In order to examine the influence of noise on the quantum spin chain, and derive the synchronization condition, it is convenient to describe the time evolution of the system in Liouville space \cite{gya20}.
 In this formalism, a density matrix $\rho_\xi$ is mapped onto a vector $\ketflip{\rho_\xi}$ (often called supervector) in a higher-dimensional Hilbert space, and the von Neumann equation, $\dot \rho_\xi(t) = -i [H_0+\xi(t)V,\rho_\xi(t)]$, is transformed into the Schr\"odinger-like equation \cite{gya20}